-The delay, in seconds, between sending sets of notify messages for a zone.
-The default is five (5) seconds.
+This sets the delay, in seconds, between sending sets of NOTIFY messages for a zone.
+The default is 5 seconds.

-The overall rate that NOTIFY messages are sent for all zones is controlled by serial-query-rate.
+The overall rate at which NOTIFY messages are sent for all zones is controlled by serialquery-rate.

 max-rsa-exponent-size